 What Is a Structured Settlement in California?

-If you resolve your claim with the motorist’s insurance company and agree to a structured settlement, your payments are issued over time.
-You may receive an initial larger payment and then smaller amounts every month; or at set intervals over a period of years or throughout your lifetime.
+If you resolve your claim with the motorist’s insurance company and agree to a structured settlement, your payments will be issued over time.
+You may receive an initial larger payment and smaller amounts every month or at set intervals over the years or throughout your lifetime.

 You can negotiate all the terms of the structured settlement so that it's tailored to meet your individual needs.
 This includes:

-To ensure that you receive your entire settlement award, the other driver's insurance company will most likely purchase an annuity for you.
-It's an insurance policy or investment that guarantees that you will receive your payments over time.
+The other driver's insurance company will most likely purchase an annuity to ensure you receive your entire settlement award.
+It's an insurance policy or investment guaranteeing you will receive your payments over time.

 Pros of a Structured Settlement

-It's important to understand the pros and cons of a structured settlement so you know whether it's a good option for you.
-Even if you're fairly certain that you want to be paid this way, you should consult a knowledgeable car accident lawyer before making a decision.
+It's important to understand the pros and cons of a structured settlement to know whether it's a good option for you.
+Even if you're fairly certain you want to be paid this way, you should consult a knowledgeable San Diego car accident lawyer before deciding.

 Here are some of the benefits you should consider: